 Yeast infections occur when Candida fungus grows too quickly in affected parts of the body.
 Candida naturally lives in the mouth, throat, gut, vagina, and the surface of the skin.

-The following factors can increase the risk of a yeast infection:
+The following factors can

 - uncontrolled diabetes